titu1994/keras-coordconv/README.md

 # Requirements

 - Keras 2.2.0+
-- Either Tensorflow, Theano or CNTK backend.
+- Either Tensorflow or CNTK backend.
+Theano is not supported since it cannot compute the batch size dynamically.
 - Matplotlib (to plot images only)